6 Things You Should Avoid Doing in Summer

 This recommendation is key to avoid the growth of harmful bacteria in meat, for example.
 In addition, you should also be more cautious with fruits and vegetables.

 Use deodorant on your thighs

-However, there is a very effective and simple trick that completely relieves this discomfort: use deodorant on your thighs to avoid sweating and irritation in this area.
+However, there’s a very effective and simple trick that completely solves this problem: use deodorant on your thighs to avoid sweating and irritation in this area.

 We’ve already mentioned that lack of hydration is one of the things you should avoid in summer.
 In fact, you should hydrate frequently and thoroughly.

 However, it’s not just about drinking water.
 It’s important to take care of your skin more than in other seasons, and to eat fruits and vegetables that are rich in water and fiber.

 If you’re on vacation and find yourself in front of a buffet, it can be hard not to overindulge.
 But by doing this you can waste a lot of food or overeat.

 In this case, you should fill your plate with your head and not with your eyes.
 Be rational and think about what you really want to eat.
 Keep your stomach volume in mind.
 You don’t want to go home overweight and with health problems.